danielsbarbara/sapore-website/doc/documentation.md

 On click in this card will take you to the menu page.

 ### Dessert Card:
-On click on this card, will take you to he dessert page.
+On click this card, will take you to the dessert page.

 ### Wine Card:
-On click on this card, will take you to the wine page.
+On click this card, will take you to the wine page.

 ### Drinks Card:
 On this card, will take you to the drinks page.